thought-machine/please-vscode/README.md

 * Select **Run > Start Debugging** from the main menu:
   * Enter the Go test file target (i.e. **//path/to/test:target**) in the first prompt.
   * (Optional) Enter the test function you are interested in.
 Press Enter if you want the whole test to run.

+## Development

+### Extension

+You can test and debug your changes by selecting **View > Run** and choosing **Launch Extension** from the dropdown menu.
+This will load a new VSCode window instance with the changes loaded in.

+### Language Server

+The [Please Language Server](https://github.com/thought-machine/please/tree/master/tools/build_langserver) is maintained in a different [repository](https://github.com/thought-machine/please/tree/master/tools/build_langserver).

+You can debug the communication happening between VSCode and the server:

+* Add `"plzLanguageServer.trace.server": "verbose"` to the repo's `.vscode/settings.json`.
+* Select **View > Output** from the main menu and choose **Please Language Server** from the dropdown menu.